Keyboard shortcuts

 api.authz.bearer-token

-Bearer token that will be used to authenticate HTTP requests.
-The client should set this token in the Authorization header.
+Bearer token used to authenticate HTTP requests.
+Clients must set this token in the Authorization header (Authorization: Bearer <token>).

 [api]